Close

 [email protected]

-Massive weight loss often results in very loose and excessive skin folds along the inner thigh.
-In these circumstances, surgery can be performed to tighten the skin and improve the contours along the inner thigh.
-Excess skin and fatty tissue is removed to improve the contours, leaving a scar hidden along the fold where the thigh and the groin meet, and often down the inner aspect of the thigh to the level of the knee.
+Massive weight loss often results in very loose and excessive skin folds along the upper inner thigh.
+This can cause significant concerns with hygiene, chafing and clothing issues.
+In these circumstances, surgery can be performed to tighten the skin and improve the form along the inner thigh.
+Excess skin and fatty tissue is removed, leaving a scar hidden along the fold where the thigh and the groin meet, and often down the inner aspect of the thigh to the level of the knee.

 Request a Consultation with Dr Dona